jvalkeal/spring-security-pat/README.md

 ![pat5](images/pat5.png)

-For example to use a generated PAT from a command line:
+For example, to use a generated PAT from the command line:

 ```
 http --body GET localhost:8080/api/whoami/principal 'X-PAT:7c5ab093-8989-4e63-8e85-4cd86f92361d'